asantaga/wiserHomeAssistantPlatform/README.md

 ![](docs/config.PNG)

-`IP Address` here you can change the IP addrss or use a hostname of the hub connection.
+`IP Address` here you can change the IP address or use a hostname of the hub connection.

 `Scan Interval` is the interval in second that the integration will update form the hub.
 Do not set this too low as the hub will not be able to cope and you will see errors.
 Default is 30.